libitte/Image-ColorDetector/README.md

 # DESCRIPTION

-Image::ColorDetector is a module which detects a color name from a image file(binary file).
+Image::ColorDetector is a module which detects the color name from the image file.

 # LICENSE